grsmith35/inkedout/README.md

 ![]() <img src="images/addamountonitem.png"  width="300">

 ## Contributors
-I did all the coding my self.
+I did all the coding myself.
 My wife helped with design a bit and some functionality ideas.
 During deployment I had some issues and got some help from [Austin Wilcox](https://github.com/austinwilcox).

 ## Support
 This project was intended for personal family use and learning.
 I do not intend to add additional users and increase app usage.

 ## Roadmap
-I would like to eventually continue working on this application and add an intigration with Plaid to allow connection with your bank accounts and live tracking of balance and spending.
+I would like to eventually continue working on this application and add an integration with Plaid to allow connection with your bank accounts and live tracking of balance and spending.
 I also would like to add in the ability to track net worth.